Little Johnny

-Little Johnny jokes are about a fictional small boy named Little Johnny who naively poses questions and makes statements that are very embarrassing to adults, such as parents and teachers.
+Little Johnny jokes are about a fictional small boy named Little Johnny who naïvely poses questions and makes statements that are very embarrassing to adults, such as parents and teachers.

 In 2011, an Australian animated comedy film was released entitled Little Johnny: The Movie with actress Genevieve Morris in the voiceover role of Little Johnny.

 Around the world

 Joke characters similar to Little Johnny are known in many countries.